cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 A student:

 1. needs to have the text editor skills to split a single-file program into multiple files.
-2. needs to understand the difference between declaration and definition.
+2. needs to be able to split function and classes into their declaration and definition.

 #### Student outcomes